lyukio/functions-firestore-typescript/README.md

     - Async keyword forces the function to return a promise
     - Await keyword
         - Temporary pause the execution of an async function until some other promise is fulfilled or rejected
-        - Yield teh value of a fulfilled promise
+        - Yield the value of a fulfilled promise
         - Throw an exception from a rejected promise
         - Can only be used inside an async function
     - To capture errors using async/await use a try-catch block